 Comets are chunks of ice and rock.
 Some are miles in diameter.
 Comets that are made up of ice can be hundreds of miles wide.
 Meteoroids are the remains of dust from comets.
 Large comets that come close to our sun will produce long, glowing tails that can be tens of millions of miles into space that are bright enough for us to see.

 The earth is the third closest planet to the sun.
 It is thought to be 4.56 billion years old.
 Our earth is the only known planet to have water on our surface.
 Three-fourth of earths surface is covered by water.
-The earth orbits the sun at an average speed of 67,000 mph.
+It fascinates me that the earth orbits the sun at an average speed of 67,000 mph.

 The earth is surrounded by the atmosphere, a layer of gases that is hundreds of miles thick.
 The gases are what have come out of our volcanoes.